 The committee of the Kate Mullin Association includes:

 - Brendan Franzone B Teaching, Grad Dip.
 Brendan has been involved in Aboriginal Independent Community Schools in Western Australia for over 15 years as a teacher and Literacy Consultant.
-He is currently the Deputy Principal at Wongutha CAPS as well as the Literacy Co-
+He is currently the Principal at Wongutha CAPS as well as the Literacy Co-

 ordinator and teaches English.

 - Ron Gorman B. Ed.
 (Hons), Grad.
 Dip.
 Applied Film and Television.
 Ron is Deputy Director of AISWA and was the organisation’s literacy consultant and projects manager from 2000-

 2008.
 He is a former classroom teacher who taught in Victorian schools in the early 1980s, at Culunga Aboriginal School in Guildford WA in 1983, and at Lance Holt Primary School in Fremantle from 1984- 1991.
 He was principal of Lance Holt from 1991- 1999.

 - Ken Mullin B.Sc, M.Sc, PhD.
 Ken was Kate’s husband and helped her with her indigenous literacy projects.
 He is a retired management consultant and was previously a company director.